 The first successful subreddits were the “NSFW” (not safe for work) and “Programming,” as well as “Science” and “Politics.”

 The number of subreddits has grown significantly in recent years.
 Some of the early subreddits have practically become classics.
 Many users have been subscribed to these channels for years.
 They receive news updates from a closed community they trust.
 Animated discussions or snacks for entertainment are also included.

-Humour and shorts, which provoke quick laughs during your lunch break, are the most exciting part for many social networks.
+Humor and shorts, which provoke quick laughs during your lunch break, are the most exciting part for many social networks.
 Of course, subreddits like “r/gifs,” “r/videos,” “r/mildlyinteresting,” and “r/funny” are in the top 20 and the names are self-explanatory.

 However, people who have been through something extraordinary – or apply for the highest office in the USA – are particularly popular.
-When Barack Obama gave an interview for thirty minutes during the 2012 election campaign called “I am Barack Obama, President of the United States”, the Reddit website crashed due to the amount of traffic.
+When Barack Obama gave an interview for thirty minutes during the 2012 election campaign called “I am Barack Obama, President of the United States” the Reddit website crashed due to the amount of traffic.
 The questions and answers he gave also made it into the national news program.